PabloEPP/PabloEPP/README.md

 - Ruby on Rails (base)

 ## 📌 Coming Soon
-- Public projects on data automation and analysis
+- Public projects about data automation and analysis
 - Personal freelance portfolio with real use cases

 ## 📫 Contact